 There are some people with very light eyebrows, bushy ones, or none at all.
-Regardless of your brow situation, you can clean them up in a way that makes them appear natural.
-To do so, fill in your eyebrows using specific techniques, tools, and colors.
 Having a poor eyebrow wax, going tweezer happy at home, or thinning your brows can leave you with an awkward brow shape.
+Regardless of your brow situation, you can clean them up in a way that makes them appear natural by filling them in using specific techniques, tools, and colors.

 But these techniques aren't limited to fixing brow mishaps.
 If you already have a great shape and you're looking to enhance your look, several strokes of color can bring out your eyes.
 Light brows tend to disappear, especially when wearing a full face of makeup, so they can be more defined with some color.
 You can easily take care of light and sparse areas with pencil, powder, or mousse.
 Ahead, watch celebrity makeup artist Carissa Ferreri's step-by-step tutorial for creating the look of natural, fluffy eyebrows.

 Brush Eyebrows First

-If you have dark hair, choose a color that is a shade or two lighter than the natural color of your brows.
+If you have dark hair, pick a color that is a shade or two lighter than the natural color of your brows.
 On the other hand, if you have light hair and are deepening your brows, you can opt for a tone that's a half to one shade darker.

 - If you're using a powder, get a stiff angled brush.
 The stiff bristles of the brush are great for control when putting the product on and defining your eyebrow shape.
 Apply the powder in angles by following the way your hair is growing.

 - Those choosing a pencil will find that they're great for filling in sparse spots.
 Work their magic by lightly holding the pencil and drawing hair strokes in the sparse areas.
 You can also use a stiff angled brush here to soften the lines as needed.

 - When opting for a mousse, you can cover gray brows, instantly deepen hair color, and provide some holding power.
-Simply stroke on your brows like you put mascara on your lashes.
-However, avoid putting multiple coats on your brows.
+Simply stroke on your brows like you put mascara on your lashes—just avoid putting multiple coats on your brows.